The Burren region offers a variety of attractive destinations. This selection provides just a taste.

 This limestone cave houses one of the longest known free-hanging stalactites in the world with a length of 7.30 m.

 From March to October, the ferry departs from Doolin to the Aran Islands, which are characterized by small green fields surrounded by stone walls.

-The Cliffs of Moher stretch along the coast for eight kilometers and reach a maximum altitude of 214 meters over the Atlantic Ocean.
+The Cliffs of Moher stretch along the coast for fourteen kilometers and reach a maximum altitude of 214 meters over the Atlantic Ocean.